 CNA's Linton Brooks and Michael McDevitt, both former Navy officers, found discussions with their former adversary strangely wistful.
 Brooks recalls wearing a coat and gloves inside the office of the commander of the Russian Pacific Fleet; the navy could not afford to heat its offices.
-Ships rusted at The Story of CNA the piers.
+Ships rusted at the piers.
 "You could see the old Soviet navy more or less disintegrating before your very eyes," McDevitt told StoryCorps.